DIY webpage design

 The web page design can seem like a very overwhelming thing, especially given how many advanced techniques there are.
-Try not to worry too much about it, though; it is easy to break the overall project into smaller tasks, and resources on the Internet can also help.
-Even if you intend to use templates or site builders to lay the groundwork, there are still some general principles to follow to help create a site that looks professional.
+Don’t worry too much about it, we are here to help you with your own DIY webpage design!
+You can easily break the overall project into smaller tasks, and plenty of online resources can guide you along the way.
+Even if you plan to use templates or site builders to establish the foundation, you should still follow some key principles to ensure your site looks professional.
 However, we should note that before you can begin designing your own website you will need to buy a URL to build your site on.
 If you already have a URL (aka domain) that you have in mind, then please proceed.

 With a text editor ready to go, such as Notepad, it’s time to get started.
-After reading through this guide, you will type out the basic format, save it as an HTML file, and successfully view it in a Web browser.
+After reading this guide, you will type out the basic format, save it as an HTML file, and then view it successfully in a web browser.

 Basic Formatting